Nimdy/chatgpt-menu-installer/README.md

 Before starting, please ensure that you have a VPS, SSH access, and a properly configured domain name (e.g., gpt.yourdomain) pointing to your VPS IP address.
 This is essential for SSL certificate issuance and proxy forwarding using Nginx and Certbot.

+## Why not SHORTER COMMANDS>?!?!?!

+Like all of my menu-based installers, this one includes additional steps that could potentially be condensed into one-liner commands.
+However, my intention in designing these installers is to assist individuals who are new to Linux and are in the process of learning.
+By providing a more detailed and step-by-step approach, I aim to help users understand the correct procedures before introducing them to shortcuts.
+I appreciate your understanding and kindness as you use this installer. :)

 ## Features
 - Installs McKay Wrigley's Chatbot UI
 - Installs and configures Nginx